tanpv/mwswp/book/inspecting.md

-A panel will open and show up corespond HTML content of NBA home page.
+A panel will open and show up correspond HTML content of NBA home page.
 We saw that HTML show on a tree structure and very easy to navigate from tag to tag.

 ![](images/2019-07-27_16-17-45.jpg)

-#### Example 1 : Inspect NBA News
+### Example 1 : Inspect NBA News

 Suppose we want to scrape all ***title and link*** inside the box "LATEST AROUND THE NBA".